Future Business Strategies: How AI is Reshaping Organizational Success

 • Information Technology

-Organizations are using AI to inform future business strategies, redesign workflows, reallocate time, and elevate governance.
+Organizations are using AI to inform innovation strategy, redesign workflows, reallocate time, and elevate governance.
 I’ve seen this with my own clients.
 CEO and COO audience members across industries often share how they leverage tools like ChatGPT and Google Gemini to create simple roadmaps (sans sensitive information) to identify inefficiencies.
-Industries with transportation routes, seasonal shifts, and warehouses often use artificial intelligence tools built into already-existing industry tools to optimize resources, routes, and staffing.
-It always tickles me when human resources managers share how they leverage AI to assist them in creating their own AI guidelines—that’s pretty meta!
-Several technology companies serving the financial services and insurance industries have offered clients tools to quickly update their organizational guidelines to align with new federal, state, and local laws and regulations.
-What used to take months now takes days!
+Industries with transportation routes, seasonal shifts, and warehouses often use artificial intelligence tools built into already-existing systems to optimize resources, routes, and staffing.

 Like this article?